nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 ### Outbound to Internet

-Outbound traffic from the pods to the Internet flows via Azure External load Balancer (Separate article showing the outbound via Azure firwall/NVA/NAT)
+Outbound traffic from the pods to the Internet flows via Azure public load balancer (Separate article showing the outbound via Azure firwall/NVA/NAT)

 ## Deployment Validations